Bhutan Mystical Tour Itinerary

-On rising visit Wangdue’s typical town situated on the hilltop.
-Do some shopping at the farmer’s weekend market and walk to the Dzong (fortress).
+On rise visit Wangdue’s typical town situated on the hilltop.
+Do some shopping at the farmer’s weekend market and walk to the the Dzong (fortress).
 This classic fortress has many sacred temples hidden in it.
-Your guide will take you for a blessing to some of the main shrine rooms.
+Your guide will take you for blessing to some of the main shrine rooms.

 The houses here are clustered amid extensive fields of mustard, potatoes, barley, and wheat.
 As you drive down through rhododendron trees and ferns, you’ll reach Chendebji village.
 This was a night halt for mule caravans traveling from Trongsa during the reign of the 2nd King of Bhutan.
 Just below Chendebji village is the Chendebji chorten, a large white structure beside a stream.
 This chorten is modeled after Swayambhunath in Kathmandu.

-After breakfast visits the ancient Watch Tower which has been now turned into a historical museum.
-The top part of the tower provides a great view of the fortress and its surrounding villages.
+After breakfast visit the ancient Watch Tower which has been now turned into a historical museum.
+The top part of the tower provides great view of the fortress and its surrounding villages.

 Drive to Bumthang from Trongsa (68km/ 3hr), the spiritual heartland of Bhutan.
 This journey will take you over one of the most scenically beautiful routes in Bhutan via the Yotong La pass (3425m), which is also the habitat for the Satyr peasant.
 Good for photography.
 As you enter the Chhume Valley (the first of the four valleys that comprise the Bumthang Valley) you can visit a center of Yathra weaving.
 Yathra is the name for the locally produced hand-woven woolen cloth.
 Distinctive patterns and bright, earthy colors enliven the fabric, which is used for a wide variety of purposes and sought after throughout the country.

 After check-in resort and some rest; visit the Kharchu Draktsang, a monastery on the northern slope of Bumthang valley.
-This monastery is one of the biggest Buddhist colleges of the kingdom and home to the reincarnation himself (Namkhaningpo Rimpoche).
-This point offers a beautiful view of the Bumthang valley and its silent town.
-(Bumthang has been referred to as “the little Switzerland of Asia” by many travelers.
+This monastery is one of the biggest Buddhist college of the kingdom and a home to the reincarnation himself (Namkhaningpo Rimpoche).
+This point offers beautiful view of the Bumthang valley and its silent town.
+(Bumthang have been referred as “the little Switzerland of Asia” by many travelers.
 Wait here to catch the golden hour while the sun sets gently.

 Evening, stroll down from the monastery to the river bank and walk around Bumthang’s local town and experience their peaceful lifestyle.
 Overnight Bumthang.
 (Alt; 2580m)